 *Please note the campgrounds listed below are open until October 16, 2022 and online booking can be made here or through the individual links below.

 Riverside Experience at Bonnechere Provincial Park

 If you haven’t yet been to Bonnechere Provincial Park, fall is the time to go.
 Bask in the vivid colours of the fall foliage crowding the shoreline of Round Lake or on the network of hiking trails that traverse the park.
 If you’re looking for more secluded camping experience, choose one of the Riverside sites tucked alongside the Bonnechere River.
 Rent a canoe at the park and begin your day with an early morning paddle straight from your campsite, then warm up with a cup of coffee before your campfire.

-Cozy Up: En route to your campsite stop in at Madawaksa Coffee Co. and pick up some freshly roasted coffee to savour during your trip.
+En route to your campsite stop in at Madawaksa Coffee Co. and pick up some freshly roasted coffee to savour during your trip.
 Nothing makes a cool fall morning better than the aroma of freshly brewed coffee.

 Vibrant Forests at Silent Lake Provincial Park

 The name of this provincial park should say it all – you’ll love basking in the silence of Silent Lake, a silence that is easily maintained because there are no motor boats or electric motors allowed here.
 Disconnect with some much-needed solitude and select one of their walk-in campsites for a different camping experience.
 Find inner peace amid the brilliant oranges and reds of the fall forest.

 Savour a sweet treat while lounging around the campfire by picking up one of Zehr’s Deli & Bakery’s famous Chelsea Buns (very similar to a sticky bun).

 Canoeing in fall is an amazing way to see the fall colours!
 The colder weather can make safety even more important.
 Be prepared in the event you end up in the water and ensure your watercraft is equipped with all necessary safety gear.